 Prior to her position, she received her Bachelor of Arts in Choral Music Education at Northern Arizona University.
 While at NAU, she performed with the internationally-recognized Shrine of the Ages Choir and jazz choir, High Altitude.
 Concurrently, she was a Conducting Associate for the Audivi Vocem Conductor’s Choir in 2017 and directed the Living Christ Lutheran Church Choir in Flagstaff for three years.
 LCLCC was invited to sing at Carnegie Hall and performed there in December 2019.

-Vocally, she trained with Dr. Judith Cloud and performed as a backup singer for Josh Groban in the Fall of 2018 and Sarah Brightman in the Spring of 2019.
-An active member of NAfME, and ACDA, she frequently attends state, regional, and national conferences.
+Vocally, Christina trained with Dr. Judith Cloud and performed as a backup singer for Josh Groban in the Fall of 2018 and Sarah Brightman in the Spring of 2019.
+An active member of ACDA, AMEA, and NAfME, she frequently attends state, regional, and national conferences.
 Christina and her husband, Seth, reside in the Glendale area.